TobiasGleiter/nextjs13-mqtt-microservices/README.md

 3. `cd microservices` and `docker-compose up --build -d` to start the microservices
 4. scale the posts service with `docker-compose --scale posts=2 -d`

-If you want to use Docker-Compose, pull the `docker-moquitto-mqtt-mongodb` branch.
+If you want to use Docker-Compose with MongoDb, pull the `docker-moquitto-mqtt-mongodb` branch.
 Then:

-1.
+1. `npm install` in all projects (client, microservices)
+2. `cd client` and `npm start`to start the client
+3. `cd microservices` and `docker-compose up --build -d` to start the microservices

 ## Dependencies